-Children's Mercy Hospitals (CMH), a 355-bed regional pediatric referral center, is the primary pediatric teaching facility affiliated with the University of Missouri at Kansas City and the University of Kansas Medical Center.
+Children's Mercy Kansas City, a 355-bed regional pediatric referral center, is the primary pediatric teaching facility affiliated with the University of Missouri at Kansas City and the University of Kansas Medical Center.

 Located in the heart of the city on Hospital Hill, Children's Mercy provides pediatric care in more than 40 subspecialty areas.
 Each year there are approximately 13,500 inpatient admissions.
 Forty percent of the inpatient capacity is reserved for intensive care through the Burn Unit, a level IIIc Neonatal Intensive Care Nursery, and the Pediatric Intensive Care Unit.

 Children's Mercy has the area's only Level 1 Pediatric Trauma Center, and provides such specialized services as peritoneal and hemo-dialysis, continuous renal replacement therapy and extracorporeal membrane oxygenation.

 Additionally, Children's Mercy has kidney, liver, heart and stem cell transplantation programs.
 The hospital averages about 17,500 inpatient and outpatient surgeries per year.
 With 158,000 emergency and urgent care visits, and 300,000 outpatient visits per year, the institution operates one of the largest pediatric outpatient centers in the country.